Amplitudes and partial wave unitarity bounds

 The primary goal of this Letter is to generalize the formulation of partial wave unitarity bounds in order to overcome the above shortcomings.
 In particular, we elaborate on a vectorial formalism~\cite{Jiang:2020rwz}, based on the spinor-helicity formalism~\cite{Dixon:2013uaa}, which will allow us to determine the amplitude basis thanks to the amplitude-operator correspondence~\cite{Shadmi:2018xan,Durieux:2019eor,Dong:2021vxo,Li:2022tec}.
 As a result, we find the generalization of the Wigner rotation matrix entering the partial wave expansion of $N \to M$ scattering amplitudes.
 This will enable us to set the most stringent partial wave unitarity bounds on those EFT interactions that generate contact $2\to 3$ scattering amplitudes.

 Furthermore, working in a Minkowski background, we discuss partial wave unitarity bounds for EFTs of gravity and higher-spin theories, which have been conjectured to be connected to weakly coupled conformal field theories through the AdS/CFT correspondence~\cite{Klebanov:2002ja}.
+The recent direct observation of gravitational waves from merging black holes opens the possibility of probing the theory of gravity in the strong regime at an unprecedented level.
+It is therefore very interesting to explore which EFT extensions of gravity could be detected.
+In this respect, our work serves as an important guide for exploring viable models that are consistent with first principles of quantum field theory.

-As an interesting byproduct of our study, we analyze the complementarity and interplay of positivity bounds~\cite{Adams:2006sv}---stemming from the analyticity and causality of scattering amplitudes---and partial wave unitarity bounds.
+As an interesting byproduct of our study, we analyze for the first time the complementarity and interplay of positivity bounds~\cite{Adams:2006sv}---stemming from the analyticity and causality of scattering amplitudes---and partial wave unitarity bounds.
+The resulting constraints will be of utmost importance to connect experimental data at colliders to fundamental properties of EFTs.
+Examples include the possibility to use the above bounds as a prior in statistical interpretations and to design phenomenological studies to test positivity and partial wave unitarity bounds at colliders.

 \paragraph{Generalized partial wave unitarity bounds.} The partial wave analysis allows one to project a generic amplitude $\ket{\mathcal A_{i\to f}}$ onto a kinematic basis $\ket{\mathcal B^J_{i\to f}}$ with definite angular momentum $J$ as follows